atamalu/Applied-Stats-Sims/Multilevel_Factorial/Multilevel_Factorial.md

 ## Study

+(this study is based on a real pilot study I did graphing and analysis for, but with different results)

 A behavioral neuroscience lab that studies learned helplessness is testing a new technology that measures calcium activity in the brain.
 One previous study tested the effect of exercise on activity in the